Max Altitude

 • Buffer day is not included in the cost.

-• Rs XXXX has to pay, per day and per person.
+• Rs XXXX has to pay, per day and person.

-• Rishikesh is known for the r White water Rafting capital of India, Bungee jumping, Yoga, Ayurvedic Massage, Ram Jhula, Lakshman Jhula, Parmarth aarti, Big ashrams.
+• Rishikesh is known for White water Rafting capital of India, Bungee jumping, Yoga, Ayurvedic Massage, Ram Jhula, Lakshman Jhula, Parmarth aarti, and Big ashrams.

-• Haridwar is known for Pilgrimage, Numerous temples, Har Ki Pauri, Ganga Aarti, Jungle safari in Rajaji National Park, Ayurvedic medicines and herbal remedies.
+• Haridwar is known for its Pilgrimage, Numerous temples, Har Ki Pauri, Ganga Aarti, Jungle safari in Rajaji National Park, Ayurvedic medicines, and herbal remedies.

 • Keep a buffer day in your travel plan.